Holed cone structures on 3-manifolds

 The condition for the $i$-th meridian to define $\calX^{\mathrm{cone}}(X,\Sigma)$ is that the trace of $\rho (\mu_{i})$ belongs to $[-2,2]$.
 Since $\mu_{i}$ and $\lambda_{i}$ commute, the condition for the $i$-th longitude is that \begin{itemize} \item $\rho (\lambda_{i})$ and $\rho (\mu_{i})$ are parabolic with rank two if $\rho (\mu_{i})$ is parabolic, \item the trace of $\rho (\lambda_{i})$ belongs to $\bbC \setminus [-2,2]$ if $\rho (\mu_{i})$ is elliptic or the identity. \end{itemize} This is an open condition under the supposition of the condition for the $i$-th meridian.

 Therefore the space $\calX^{\mathrm{cone}}(X,\Sigma)$ is an open subspace of a real semi-algebraic subset of the affine algebraic set $\calX (X,\Sigma)$.
-Each point of a real semi-algebraic set has a neighborhood homeomorphic to a cone (in the sense of topology) (see \cite[Theorem 5.48]{basu2003algorithms}).
+Each point of a real semi-algebraic set has a neighborhood homeomorphic to a cone (in the sense of topology) (see \cite[Theorem 5.48]{BPR03}).
 Hence $\calX^{\mathrm{cone}}(\Gamma)$ is locally contractible.
 The space $\widehat{\calX}^{\mathrm{cone}}(X,\Sigma)$ is locally homeomorphic to $\calX^{\mathrm{cone}}(X,\Sigma)$. \end{proof}

 We consider a problem: which holonomy representations are realized by holed cone structures?
 For elements in $\widehat{\calX}^{\mathrm{cone}}(X,\Sigma)$, we try to construct holed cone structures.
 For this purpose, we introduce the notion of a ``handle decomposition'' for a holed cone metric.
-We define a handle decomposition of $(X, \Sigma)$ with holes $B$ as a filtration $X_{0} \subset X_{1} \subset X_{2} \subset X_{3} = X$ of smooth submanifolds satisfying that \begin{itemize} \item $X_{0}$ is the disjoint union of regular neighborhoods of the cone loci and 0-handles, \item $X_{i}$ is obtained by attaching $i$-handles to $X_{i-1}$ for $i =1,2,3$, and \item $X_{2} \subset X \setminus B$. \end{itemize} If $g$ is a holed cone metric on $(X, \Sigma)$ with holes $B$, then the restriction of $g$ to $X_{2}$ is also a holed cone metric on $(X, \Sigma)$.
-In this case, we call it a handle decomposition for $g$.
+We define a \emph{handle decomposition} of $(X, \Sigma)$ with holes $B$ as a filtration $X_{0} \subset X_{1} \subset X_{2} \subset X_{3} = X$ of smooth submanifolds satisfying that \begin{itemize} \item $X_{0}$ is the disjoint union of regular neighborhoods of the cone loci and 0-handles, \item $X_{i}$ is obtained by attaching $i$-handles to $X_{i-1}$ for $i =1,2,3$, and \item $X_{2} \subset X \setminus B$. \end{itemize} If $g$ is a holed cone metric on $(X, \Sigma)$ with holes $B$, then we call a handle decomposition of $(X, \Sigma)$ with holes $B$ a handle decomposition for $g$.
+In this case, the restriction of $g$ to $X_{2}$ is also a holed cone metric on $(X, \Sigma)$.